 Chiang Rai Black Temple / Baan Dam Museum, Admission Fee & Hours

-Tours to the Black Temple can be organised at any tour office in Chiang Rai, or you can take a tuk tuk to the the temple for around 300THB each way.
+Tours to the Black Temple can be organised at any tour office in Chiang Rai, or you can take a tuk-tuk to the temple for around 300THB each way.
 The temple is located a short distance north of the city.
 Arrange for your driver to wait for you as there aren’t many options for a return trip.

 Baan Dam is open daily, but visitors should note that it closes over lunch between 12pm – 1pm.
 There are also plenty of food options located here, with coffee shops, souvenir stores and restaurants located around the entrance.